MetaMask/metamask-extension/docs/confirmations.md

 ### Approval Request

-A standardised object added to the state by the `ApprovalController` that contains details about an instance of approval such as the `type` and any associated `requestData`.
+A standardized object added to the state by the `ApprovalController` that contains details about an instance of approval such as the `type` and any associated `requestData`.

 The UI will automatically display a suitable approval when an approval request is detected in the state.

 ### Approval Template

-A standardised JavaScript object specifying the content and details of a type of approval.
+A standardized JavaScript object specifying the content and details of a type of approval.

 Used by the `ConfirmationPage` React component to automatically show the approval if an `ApprovalRequest` is detected in the state with a matching type